 You will often have a healthcare team if you have this type of disorder, which may include:

 The team will develop a treatment plan that’s partially based on the type of MDS you have.
-The World Health Organization (WHO) identifies six main types of MDS.
+The World Health Organization (WHO) identifies

 Your treatment plan may also be based on the prognostic score (outlook for survival) of the disease.
 MDS is different from most forms of cancer, which are grouped in stages and grades, because it’s scored on several factors, including: